duha-se/ToDoListTask/README.md

 How to Import a MySQL Dump File:
 1. Open the  terminal and log in to your MySQL server: mysql -u <username> -p
-Replace <username> with your MySQL username , and enter your password when prompted.
+Replace <username> with your MySQL username, and enter your password when prompted.
 2. CREATE DATABASE <database_name>;
 3. mysql -u <username> -p <database_name> < /path/to/dump_todo.sql